Next Generation of Founders

 If you’ve ever asked:

-Can our graduation project become a startup?
+Can our project idea become a startup?

 Who would actually use this?